 The campaign, based on the UK All Party Parliamentary Group work on Global Health and its Triple Impact report, advocates that the biggest thing we can do to improve health globally is to empower nurses, representing half the health workforce of the world.
 Thus, its focus points are specifically around advocating for policy changes to make nurses central to achieving universal health coverage, developing primary health care, and tackling non-communicable diseases.
 The Campaign also calls for investment in the development of nurse-led clinics; primary and community care; prevention, promotion and health literacy; midwifery, child health and adolescent services; and development of more specialist/advanced nurses inside and outside hospitals.
 Its activities are linked with the global health workforce strategy and the five-year Action Plan of the Commission on Health Employment and Economic Growth.

-Within this context, the EFN has been appointed as the Nursing Now European regional leader and at the Spring EFN General Assembly in Brussels, April 2018, the EFN Members agreed that the National Nurses Associations should become actively involved in ‘Nursing Now’, next to the EFN as the European lead of the Campaign.
+Within this context, the EFN has been appointed as the Nursing Now European regional leader in October 2018, and at the Spring EFN General Assembly in Brussels, April 2018, the EFN Members agreed that the National Nurses Associations should become actively involved in ‘Nursing Now’, next to the EFN as the European lead of the Campaign.

 The campaign strategic goal is to position nursing to optimise the potential to fully contribute and make a real difference to the health of the global population, to support nurse leaders within and across countries to translate the vision into reality, and to improve perceptions of nurses, enhance their influence and maximise their contributions to ensuring that everyone everywhere has access to health and healthcare.
 As such, the EFN will ensure to position nursing more central to health policy and ensure that nurses can use their skills, education and training to their full capacity.